Neighbourhood Housing Services

 Arun District Council owns around 3,500 properties, which include approximately 700 sheltered units.
 The Housing team also manages about 450 leasehold properties.
 Our Neighbourhood Housing Services team manages all of these properties for Council Tenants.

 Your tenancy agreement is a legal contract which contains all of your rights and responsibilities as a tenant of Arun District Council.
 These rights and responsibilities are strengthened by legislation.
-Your tenancy is explained in more detail in the Tenant’s Handbook.

 When you first become an Arun District Council tenant, you are given an introductory tenancy.
 This is for the first twelve months.
 As long as you keep to the tenancy agreement you have signed, including paying your rent on time, your tenancy will be extended.
 If you do not keep to the tenancy agreement, we may extend the introductory tenancy period or may serve a Notice to end your tenancy.